qanhta2710/Hackintosh/README.md

 ❗ I'm not responsible for any problems that occur.
 The decision is up to you
 # Notices:
 - You should build your own EFI because each computer is different
-- If you use my EFI, you may want to disable secureboot
 # BIOS Settings:
   # Enable:
   - TPM 2.0